nextgis/docs_data/source/connect2ngw.rst

    :align: center
    :width: 16cm

-* The project will be added to NextGIS QGIS.
+* The project will be added to QGIS.

 .. figure:: _static/open_map2.png
    :name: open_map2
    :align: center
    :width: 16cm

-* To transfer GIS project from NextGIS QGIS to NextGIS Web special plugin is needed.
+* To transfer GIS project from QGIS to NextGIS Web special plugin is needed.
 In Menu Toolbar select "Plugins" > "Manage and Install Plugins".
 In pop-up window type "NextGIS Connect" into Search field.
 Check the box next to the plugin to activate it.

 .. figure:: _static/connect2ngw1.png
    :name: connect2ngw1